gkcoll/PanguLite/README.md

 * What does this program specifically adapt to?

 This program excludes file names, domain names, URLs, and Markdown document content that appear in the text by matching English periods, `#` signs, etc. together.

-That is, as far as possible, without destroying the file format or adding extra blanks.
+That is, as far as possible, without destroying the file format or adding extra whitespace(s).

 * Can this project be redeveloped?